sendahug/send-hug-backend/README.md

 ## Testing

 This project utilises unittest for testing.
-In order to run project tests, run the following commands:
+In order to run project tests, you need to set up the following environment variables:

+1. USER_JWT - JWT of a user with the role of a user.
+2. MOD_JWT - JWT of a user with the role of a moderator.
+3. ADMIN_JWT - JWT of a user with the role of an admin.
+4. BLOCKED_JWT - JWT of a user who's currently blocked.

+Then, run the following commands:

 ```
 dropdb test-capstone && createdb test-capstone